London has a curious air of quirkiness enhanced by a string of lesser-known nooks that locals have kept close to their chests, writes Thomas Clarke

-While Buckingham Palace, Big Ben and the banks of the Thames still call tens of millions of tourists to English shores each year, London has refused to be shackled to classic British stereotypes.
+While Buckingham Palace, Big Ben and the banks of the Thames still call millions of tourists to English shores each year, London has refused to be shackled to classic British stereotypes.
 It remains a global tour de force when it comes to trendy, chic attractions and stylish hipsterism.

 Here in England’s vibrant capital, you’ll find a remarkable balance between the traditional tourist landmarks of Central London and the lesser-known nooks that quirky locals have kept close to their chests.
 But as with everything, once it starts becoming cool, the domino effect applies so these offbeat hangouts and quaint eateries won’t be secrets for long.

 You’re no doubt aware that London is home to some of the world’s most famous museums and art galleries, with Tate Modern, Tate Britain and the British Museum to name but a few.
 However, London is also the locus for a high concentration of boutique, unconventional museums.
 The Design Museum (224-238 Kensington High St) gives an intriguing insight into the history of graphic, architectural and object design, while the Fan Museum (12 Crooms Hill) and Postal Museum (15-20 Phoenix Pl) also offer interesting snapshots of their respective subject matter.

 Another hidden gem is Brunel’s Thames Tunnel, the first underwater tunnel ever constructed.
 Today the tunnel is used by the London Overground but visitors can check out the tiny Brunel Museum (Railway Ave) in Rotherhithe and go down halfway to the first shaft ever built to support the tunnelling work.